 We understand that reaching out to a law firm about your abuse can feel frightening.
 You may worry that you’ll be judged, dismissed, or retraumatized.
 Please know: we are here for you.

 At File Abuse Lawsuit, we’ve built our entire practice around supporting survivors of sexual abuse—with compassion, confidentiality, and strength.
-Our team of attorneys, paralegals, and client advocates are trained to listen without judgment and to walk beside you at every step of your journey.
+Our team of attorneys, paralegals, and client advocates is trained to listen without judgment and to walk beside you at every step of your journey.

 Here’s what you can expect when you contact us:

-• A Free, Confidential Consultation
+A Free, Confidential Consultation

 You don’t have to know all the details.
 You don’t even have to be ready to move forward.
 In your first conversation with us—whether by phone, online, or in person—we’ll simply listen.
-We’ll explain your legal options in clear, gentle language, and help you decide what’s best for you.
+We’ll explain your legal options in clear, gentle language and help you decide what’s best for you.

-• A Trauma-Informed Legal Team
+A Trauma-Informed Legal Team

 We know how trauma works, and we tailor our approach to meet your needs.
 You’ll never be forced to share more than you’re comfortable with.
 And we’ll never pressure you into taking action before you’re ready.

-• Access to Local and National Resources
+Access to Local and National Resources

 Because we work with attorneys across the country, we can connect you with a trusted lawyer near your home who is experienced in handling child sexual abuse cases in Illinois.
 We also provide referrals for counseling, therapy, and survivor support groups.

-• No Fees Unless We Win
+No Fees Unless We Win

 We work on a contingency fee basis, which means you don’t pay us anything unless we secure compensation for you.
 We believe that every survivor deserves access to justice—regardless of their financial situation.